 The military crew cut has won everyone’s heart.
 It is now an equally popular hairstyle among civilians as it used to be among the house of energy in the army.
 The only condition is the immaculate, seamless look, no hair on the neck, and ultrashort.
 But the show is not over here, the military cut has changed all these years being a still tough style in a more modern way.

-The Cropped Textured Crew Cut
+The Cropped Textured Crew Haircut

 Textured doesn’t have to be chaotic.
 It refers to the depth and volume that adds a little bounce to the upper hair.
 Take some matte clay, mess it up slightly, and you are well provided with an untidy version of a crew cut that is definitely more trendy than the hard one.